Chicago-Artist-Guide/cag-backend-api/docs/flyway-guide.md

 gradle flywayMigrate -i
 ```

-This will create the **flyway_schema_history** table under our **cag_backend_api** schema in our database.
+This will create the **flyway_schema_history** table under our **public** schema in our database.
 This table will contain all the records of our database as we add more tables and build out our database!

 ## Adding New Migrations